9001/copyparty/README.md

 * option `-sss` is a shortcut for the above plus:
   * `--no-dav` disables webdav support
+  * `--no-logues` and `--no-readme` disables support for readme's and prologues / epilogues in directory listings, which otherwise lets people upload arbitrary (but sandboxed) `<script>` tags
   * `-lo cpp-%Y-%m%d-%H%M%S.txt.xz` enables logging to disk
   * `-ls **,*,ln,p,r` does a scan on startup for any dangerous symlinks